PaulMcInnis/JobFunnel/readme.md

 ### Usage Notes

 * Note that any custom states (i.e `applied`) are preserved in the spreadsheet.
-* To update active filters and to see any `new` jobs going forwards, just run `jobpy` again, and review the `.csv` file.
+* To update active filters and to see any `new` jobs going forwards, just run `funnel` again, and review the `.csv` file.
 * You can keep multiple search results across multiple `.csv` files:
 ```
-jobpy -kw Python -o python_search
+funnel -kw Python -o python_search
-jobpy -kw AI Machine Learning -o ML_search
+funnel -kw AI Machine Learning -o ML_search
 ```
-* Filter undesired companies by providing your own `yaml` configuration and adding them to the black list (see `JobPy/jobpy/config/settings.yaml`).
+* Filter undesired companies by providing your own `yaml` configuration and adding them to the black list (see `JobFunnel/jobfunnel/config/settings.yaml`).
-* JobPy can be easily automated to run nightly with [crontab][cron]
+* JobFunnel can be easily automated to run nightly with [crontab][cron]
 * You can review the job list in the command line:
 ```
 column -s, -t < master_list.csv | less -#2 -N -S